The Hidden Meaning Behind Beyoncé's Surprise Twin Reveal Photo

-Like most of the Beyhive, I’m currently running on adrenaline.
-Early on Friday morning, we got the long awaited “Beyoncé just shared a post” notification from Instagram.
+Like most of the East Coast Beyhive, I’m currently running on about four hours of sleep.
+I’m tired, but still pumping with adrenaline.
+At a little after 1 a.m.
+EST Friday morning, we got the long awaited “Beyoncé just shared a post” notification from Instagram.
 Finally, we were able to feast our eyes on the two newest members of the Knowles-Carter family.
 Sir and Rumi Carter, a boy and a girl — although we can’t confirm which twin has what name, and I hope Sir is the girl — were born exactly one month ago.
 We all spent at least another hour past our bedtimes fawning over Blue Ivy's tiny younger siblings.
 But a post of this magnitude is never just a picture.
 It’s a challenge.

 Advertisement